 6B.
 PRIVACY NOTICE 25/5/18 (INCLUDING GDPR)

 Please read the following information carefully.
 This privacy notice contains information about the information collected, stored and otherwise processed about you and the reasons for the processing.
 It also tells you who we share this information with, the security mechanisms we have put in place to protect your data and how to contact us in the event you need further information.
+The data officer is our Head of organisation and you can contact them via our email or online form.

 Who Are We/Am I?